nbarrientos/archive-rpm/README.md

 metadata prepended to a compressed CPIO archive, so it makes sense to implement handling of CPIO archives, and then do RPMs on top of that.)

+## History

+In March 2022, [MELPA
+switched](https://github.com/melpa/melpa/pull/7945) to this repository as source for this package due to the [original one](https://github.com/legoscia/archive-rpm) not being maintained.

 ## Installation

 To install these modules, type `M-x package-install-file`, and select